In this section, we will describe how to configure and size the Veeam backup server.

 It is recommended to not configure the logging level below 4, as it may complicate troubleshooting.
 Logging level 6 is very intrusive, and should only be configured for short periods of time when requested by Veeam Support.

 Plan for 3 GB log files generated per 100 protected instances, with a 24 hour RPO.
 For environments with more than 500 protected instances it is recommended to change the default location to a different fast access disk.
 Many concurrently running jobs may produce a lot of write streams to log files, than can slow down operations for the Veeam Backup Service and Backup Manager processes.

 This folder is used if guest indexing in backup jobs is enabled.
 For more information, refer to the Guest Indexing section of this guide.
 To change the default location, refer to this Veeam Knowledge Base article: http://www.veeam.com/kb1453

 Default location is

 When booting VMs with Instant VM Recovery or SureBackup, this folder is used by default to store all configuration files and redo logs of the running VM.
 To offload the changes to a specific production datastore refer to the corresponding page of the Instant VM Recovery wizard.

 We recommend installing vPower NFS Services on each Windows-based backup repository.
 For SMB/CIFS based repositories or deduplication appliances it is recommended to configure vPower NFS on the gateway server.
-For Linux-based repositories it is recommended to configure vPower NFS on a managed Windows machine as close as possible to the Linux repository (similar to selecting a Gateway Server for SMB/CIFS or deduplication storages).
+For Linux-based repositories it is recommended to configure vPower NFS on a managed Windows machine as close as possible to the Linux repository (similar to selecting a Gateway Server for SMB/CIFS or storages that use enhanced deduplication technologies).

 The vPower NFS server is bound to backup repositories and the folder location is defined per server.
 To achieve best performance for VMs running off of vPower NFS please configure the fastest possible storage on the backup server or backup repository.
 To change the folder location please see the following steps.